Establish a Production Schedule

-The result of the analysis of relevant national development policies and alternatives should be the generation of solidly grounded, well-considered recommendations.
+The result of the analysis of national development policies and alternatives should be the generation of solidly grounded, well-considered recommendations.
 They will promote public debate on development issues and in advocating for government initiatives to foster human development.

 - Each recommendation should include a description and analysis of the basic intervention strategy, list the agencies that would implement the strategy and address the likely financing and other resource needs.